Assem-ElQersh/Object-Detection-App/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Assem-ElQersh/Object-Detection-App/blob/main/LICENSE) file for details.

-## Acknowledgments

-- TensorFlow.js team for their excellent library and pre-trained models
-- React team for the UI framework